Business plan for dog walking service

 3.2 Why the Business is being started

 Mills has always wanted to start a dog walking business out of his love for dogs and had been planning for it for quite a time.
 He believes that he has fully explored the dog training area and now it was time for him to move on to something new related to dogs.
-He wants to dedicate his life to serving these voiceless innocent creatures and the best way to do that was to start his own business.
+He wants to dedicate his life to serving these voiceless innocent creatures and the best way to do that was to start his own business plan for dog walking.
 Dog walking business was the most suitable option as it requires a minimum capital and investment group business as compared to other dog businesses.

 3.3 How the Business will be started

-Mills has planned everything about his business.
+Mills has planned everything about his business plan dog walking.
 All the initial investment will be made by Mills himself and he won’t need any loans, at least for the first year of operations.
 Being experienced in the pet industry, Mill knows how to start and how to promote dog walking business.

 PupWalk will be a bonded, insured and licensed dog daycare business.
 Mills is about to acquire the license for the company and has already procured a beautiful facility near the residential zone of the city.
 The cost of inventory has been estimated with the help of experts.
 Mills, with the help of financial experts, has forecasted following costs for expenses, assets, investment, and bank loans for the Start-up.